Optravis-LLC/jooq-gradle/README.md

 ## Configuration

-In general this gradle plugins aims for requiring as little configuration as possible.
+In general, this gradle plugin aims to require as little configuration as possible.

-However, one may configure the jooq generation as follows:
+However, one may configure the jOOQ generation as follows:

 *build.gradle.kts*